-Symptoms of pancreatic cancer can include yellowing of the skin and eyes, darkening of the urine, itching, clay-colored stool, upper abdomen or upper back pain, blood clots, a burning feeling in the stomach or other gastrointestinal pains, stomach bloating, floating stools with a bad odor and unusual color, weakness, loss of appetite, nausea and vomiting, chills, fever, and unexplained weight loss.
+Symptoms of pancreatic cancer can include yellowing of the skin and eyes, darkening of the urine, itching, clay-colored stool, upper abdominal or upper back pain, blood clots, indigestion, floating stools with a bad odor and unusual color, weakness, loss of appetite, nausea and vomiting, chills, fever, and unexplained weight loss.
 Many of these symptoms can be due to the obstruction of the bile duct, which often occurs as pancreatic cancer develops.
 Bile (a liquid released by the liver that helps the body digest fats) moves from the liver to the gallbladder and small intestine through the bile duct.

 If pancreatic cancer is diagnosed following any of the tests above, treatment will depend on the stage of the cancer (how far the cancer has grown or spread).
-Treatment can include some combination of surgery, chemotherapy and radiation therapy.
+Treatment can include some combination of surgery, radiation therapy, chemotherapy, immunotherapy and targeted therapy.

 Avoid the following